On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Counting Single-Crossing Narcissistic Profiles

 \end{definition}

-Briefly put, the value of $T$ at the $i^{\text{th}}$ row and $j^{\text{th}}$ column equals the ``reverted'' position of $i$ in the preference order of voter~$n+1-j$.
-The values of each column~$j$ are determined by the preference order of voter~$n+1-j$.
-The following table gives an illustration of how to build an SSYT~$T$ from a given preference profile.
+Briefly put, the value of $T$ at the $i^{\text{th}}$ row and $j^{\text{th}}$ column equals the ``reverted'' position of alternative~$i$ in the preference order of voter~$n+1-j$.
+The values of each column~$j$ are determined by the preference order of voter~$n+1-j$. \cref{tab:def-f} gives an illustration of how to build an SSYT~$T$ from a given preference profile.

 Note that we do not address the positions of alternative~$n$ (in any preference order) since the positions of $1,2,\ldots, n-1$ determine the position of $n$.
 Moreover, the positions of all alternatives in the preference order of voter~$1$ are also fixed.
 We use \cref{ex:profile} to illustrate our function given in \cref{def:f}.